ewnetu/cloud-diff/README.md

 ==============================
 This project contains source code associated to the following article:

-Ewnetu Bayuh Lakew, Cristian Klein, Francisco Hernandez-Rodriguez, and Erik Elmroth, "Performance-Based Service Differentiation in Clouds".
-2014
+Ewnetu Bayuh Lakew, Cristian Klein, Francisco Hernandez-Rodriguez, and Erik Elmroth,Performance-Based Service Differentiation in Clouds, In Proceedings of the 15th IEEE/ACM International Symposium on Cluster, Cloud, and Grid Computing (CCGrid 2015), IEEE Computer Society, pp. 505-514, 2015.

 Abstract
 ==========